Rikhter R-23: Secrecy

 The R-23 cannon and its unique telescoped ammunition remained a military secret for a long time.
 This can be partially explained by the fact that the R-23 cannon was used in outer space, arming Salyut 3.
 The R-23 cannon was known only in the Soviet Union until the Tu-22 bomber was exported to Iraq and Libya during the 1970s.
 Various customers in the Middle East were the first outside the Soviet Union to learn about the R-23.

-The Israeli army had discovered the 23mm ammunition without knowing what kind of weapon it was for.
+The Israeli army had discovered the 23 mm ammunition without knowing what kind of weapon it was for.
 During the Israeli occupation of South Lebanon from June 1982 to June 1985, the Israeli army captured a crate of R-23 ammunition.
-This crate was delivered by mistake within a shipment of Soviet 23mm cartridges for the ZSU-23-4.
+This crate was delivered by mistake within a shipment of Soviet 23 mm cartridges for the ZSU-23-4.
 This anti-aircraft ammunition was originally shipped to Syria and ended up in Lebanon, where it was found by the Israeli army.

 The first examination of the gun by Western forces took place in 1987 when French bomb disposal personnel were called in to clear the wreckage of a Libyan Tu-22B shot down over Chad by a French MIM-23 Hawk battery.